 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Philippines?
+What Is the Climate Like in Philippines?

 The Philippines has a tropical climate, with hot and humid weather throughout the year.
-The temperature generally ranges from 20 to 30 degrees depending on the region.
+The temperature generally ranges from 25 to 30 degrees depending on the region.
 Some of the most popular tourist destinations in the Philippines include Boracay Island, Palawan, Cebu, Manila, and Siargao Island.

 The best time to visit these destinations varies depending on the region.
 December to May is generally the best time to visit, as the weather is dry and sunny.
 The rainy season runs from June to November, and typhoons can occur during this period.
 March to October is the best time to visit Siargao Island, while November to April is the best time to visit Batanes.